-Buyers are often unsure whether to buy coins or bars when it comes to investing in gold.
+Buyers are often unsure whether to buy gold coins or gold bars when it comes to investing in gold.
 Firstly people need to be aware that they are investing in gold not the coin or bar, coins or bars are simply different forms of the same product.
 That is not to say they are exactly the same value, there are advantages and disadvantages to both, but for the average investor who is unaware of these it is worth pointing them out.

 If we start with coins, the main advantage of coins is the ability of a dealer to distinguish its authenticity.ÂÂ Gold has a unique density as a metal, it is one of the most dense metals on the periodic table.
 This is highly significant because, a well-known coin has its dimensions set by the mint it originates from.
 A quick internet search will reveal these dimensions to you.
 Using this information you simply need to measure your coin’s dimensions and if they match you then need to check the weight.
 If both are correct you have a legitimate coin.
 You can perform these checks in seconds using a ÂÂ ‘Fisch’ device.
 This is an advantage over bars or bullion as I’ll explain later.

 Coins can also have a numismatic element to them.
 The advantage of this is you may come across a coin that is worth more than its bullion content.
 However this is rare as coin collectors don’t often let collectible coins slip through the net undetected.
 The disadvantage of numismatics are paying too much over the bullion content and getting an emotional attachment to the coin.
 If your purpose is investing in gold, try not to get distracted by buying numismatics, leave that to the collectors.